vtexdocs/help-center-content/docs/known-issues/en/top-searches-terms-presented-in-autocomplete-are-not-in-accordance-with-terms-presented-in-the-analytics-report.md

 ---
-title: Top searches terms presented in autocomplete are not in accordance with terms presented in the Analytics report
+title: 'Top searches terms presented in autocomplete are not in accordance with terms presented in the Analytics report'
 id: 6nVNhs1r0jD7ozJmW37PjU
 status: PUBLISHED
 createdAt: 2023-01-27T19:33:51.552Z